erazortt/DoViBaker/README.md

 fatal error C1083: Cannot open compiler generated file: 'x64\Release\timecube.asm': No such file or directory
 ```

-It turnes out that this is related to the following setting: "Properties" (of the timecube project) -> "C++" -> "Output Files" -> "Assembler Output".
+It turnes out that this is related to the following setting: "Properties" (of the timecube project) -> "C/C++" -> "Output Files" -> "Assembler Output".
 Setting this to "No Listing" resolves the issue.